 CONCLUSIONS

-Induction of mutiara catfish sperm motility up to above 80% was achieved with a solution composition of 7.00 g/L NaCl, 0.125 g/L CaCl2, and 1.00 g/L KCl.
-An increase in mutiara catfish egg fertilization of up to 78.25% was achieved with a fertilization solution containing 0.125 g/L NaCl.
-The concentration of K+ ions in the artificial fertilization solution that produces a sperm motility duration of 3 minutes and a fertilization rate of 60-80% must contain 0.75-1.00 g/L KCl.
+Induction of Mutiara catfish sperm motility up to above 80% was achieved with a solution composition of 7.00 g/L NaCl, 0.125 g/L CaCl2, and 1.00 g/L KCl.
+An increase in Mutiara catfish egg fertilization of up to 78.25% was achieved with a fertilization solution containing 0.125 g/L NaCl.
+The concentration of K+ ions in the artificial fertilization solution that produces a sperm motility duration of 3 minutes and a fertilization rate of 60-80% must contain concentrations ranging from 0.75-1.00 g/L KCl.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE).